 convex in shape when young and flattens with age, color is quite variable from light brown to reddish-brown.
 Flesh white, unchanged when cut or bruised.
 The pore layer is quite hard when young and white changing to yellowish then to pea soup green to greenish-brown becoming fairly soft at maturity.
 Tubes white at first, slowly becoming greyish-yellow to olive-brown.
 Stem

-Very thick and club shaped and usually finely reticulated meaning it has a net shaped raised pattern on the surface.
+Very thick and club-shaped and usually finely reticulated meaning it has a net-shaped raised pattern on the surface.
 The reticulation is most pronounced near the top.
-The color can vary from whitish cream to reddish brown.
+The colour can vary from whitish cream to reddish-brown.
 It can become cylindrical at maturity.
 Ring absent.
 Interior solid.

 on the First Nature Web site.